pcc-clear-clinic/form-filling-template/guide.md

 ## Project setup

 1. Always do new work on a git branch other than the `main` branch.
 First, make sure you're on the `main` branch with `git checkout main`, and pull latest changes with `git pull origin main`.
 Then run `git checkout -b branch-name`.
 This can be a short name indicating what you're working on, like "finish-eviction-form"
-2. Run `npm run dev` in the project root to launch the project locally.
+2. Run `npm run dev` in `frontend/` to launch the frontend locally.
 You can navigate to `localhost:3000` to view your latest changes.
 It's a hot-reload server, so it automatically updates to show the latest code.
+3. Run `gunicorn --bind :8080 --workers 1 --threads 8 --timeout 0 --reload formfillservice.flask_app:app` in `backend/` to launch the backend server locally.

 ## To add a new form: